Tracial oscillation zero and Z-stability: Lifting

 \begin{proof} The unital case of the theorem is known (see Theorem 3.3 of \cite{KR}).
-The proof of the non-unital case is the same.
-However, since we will study non-unital \CA s, we would like to repeat the proof of the first part of the statement only for the convenience of the reader.
+In fact the proof of the non-unital case is the same.
+We will not repeat the proof.
+However let us briefly look at the non-unital case for first part of the statement.

 Let $\pi_A$ and $\pi_N$ denote the quotient maps $l^\infty(A)\to \Av$ and $l^\infty(N)\to \Nuv,$ respectively.
 Denote the canonical map $\Av \to \Nuv$ by $\Phi,$ and let $\wtd \Phi: l^\infty(A)\to \Nv$ denote the map $\Phi\circ \pi_A.$